goldmojo/dcto8d/README.md

-# DCTO8D is an emulator for Thomson TO8D
+# DCTO8D is a Thomson TO8D emulator

 Original version is from Daniel Coulom (http://dcto8.free.fr/dcto8d.2009/dcto8d_fr.html).